-Hidradenitis suppurativa is a chronic, relapsing skin condition that causes painful abscesses and scarring, usually due to rubbing or irritation.
+Hidradenitis suppurativa is a chronic, relapsing skin condition that causes painful abscesses and scarring.

 In this article, learn more about hidradenitis suppurativa, including its stages, causes, symptoms, and treatment options.

 Hidradenitis suppurativa cysts can resemble the signs of other skin conditions, such as:

 However, unlike other common skin sores, hidradenitis suppurativa tends to affect different body regions and cause major scarring.
 These scars can interfere with movement and a person’s quality of life.

 People who receive a diagnosis of hidradenitis suppurativa have several different treatment options, which focus on:

 - resolving breakouts